 What is an exhibition catalog?

 Many exhibition catalogs are published in print format and may not be available online, largely due to the cost of image rights and the high quality of image reproductions that coincide with print formats.
-Here is the easiest way to find exhibition catalogs is to use keywords in UC Library Search using the artist's name (or collective) as keyword AND the keyword exhibitions.
+The easiest way to find exhibition catalogs is to use keywords in UC Library Search using the artist's name (or collective) as keyword AND the keyword exhibitions.
 Here is an example of how to do this in a Google Doc with screenshots.

 Several major museums and galleries have started to provide digitized copies of their publications on their websites.
 Here is a selective list:

 The Chicago Manual of Style (CMOS) treats an exhibition catalog like any other published book.
 Like books, catalogs may be listed by title, if the bibliographer thinks the editor is not particularly relevant to the discussion or known to readers.
 Visit the CMOS 14.236 section for more information, but below are two examples for you to consult:

 Off-campus?
 Please use the Software VPN and choose the group UCIFull to access licensed content.
 For more information, please Click here

 Software VPN is not available for guests, so they may not have access to some content when connecting from off-campus.